A framework of partial error correction for intermediate-scale quantum computers: Results

 \subsection{Randomized benchmarking}

-In this section, we numerically study the error rates of two-qubit Clifford gates acting on an error-corrected and a noisy qubit, comparing them with analogous gates for two error-corrected and two noisy qubits.
-We estimate error rates using randomized benchmarking~\cite{knill2008randomized, magesan2011scalable} and encode error-corrected qubits using the Steane code.
+Here, we numerically study fidelity decay rates for sequences of random two-qubit Clifford gates acting on an error-corrected and a noisy qubit, comparing them with analogous sequences for two error-corrected and two noisy qubits.
+Such sequences are employed by randomized benchmarking~\cite{knill2008randomized, magesan2011scalable, combes2017logical} to estimate logical error rates of gates.
+We encode error-corrected qubits using the Steane code.

 Randomized benchmarking (RB) considers random sequences of Clifford gates that are compilations of identity, acting on an initial state.
-The protocol estimates the average error rate per element of the Clifford group by analyzing the fidelity of the final and the initial states.
-Here we consider the two-qubit Clifford group.
-In the case of two error-corrected qubits, we use logical Clifford gates encoded with a QEC code, applying logical randomized benchmarking~\cite{combes2017logical}.
-Similarly, for an error-corrected and a noisy qubit, we consider logical two-qubit gates straightforwardly generalizing logical randomized benchmarking.
+The protocol estimates the average error rate per element of the Clifford group by calculating the fidelity between the final and the initial states.
+Here, we consider the two-qubit Clifford group.
+As we are interested in the regime of pre-fault-tolerant quantum computation, we use post-selection on syndrome outcomes to mitigate the effects of errors.
+We note that post-selection on syndrome outcomes is utilized by the current hardware implementations of the quantum error correction and detection codes~\cite{bluvstein2023logical,mayer2024benchmarking}.
+Since the randomized benchmarking does not account for post-selection, we use this setup to investigate fidelity decay in the presence of noisy and error-corrected qubits rather than to generalize a notion of the error rate per Clifford to our case.